North Korea missile launch: Are US options diminishing?

 Mount argues that the United States has not done a good enough job telegraphing what constitutes acceptable behavior from the North Koreans and what it should expect to receive.

-Some of President Trump's comments — like when he said North Korea would "be met with fire and fury
+Some of President Trump's comments — such as when he said North Korea would "be met with fire and fury

 " if the country continued to threaten the United States — may make for strong headlines, they are too broad to have any tangible deterrent effect, Mount said.